GreptimeTeam/docs/docs/user-guide/protocols/http.md

 # HTTP API

-GreptimeDB provides an HTTP API for interacting with the database.
+GreptimeDB provides HTTP APIs for interacting with the database.

 ## Headers